Barrio Logan, San Diego: History

 The community contains many industrial areas, primarily shipbuilding and maritime uses, as well as many residences.
 In 2013 the neighborhood planning group drew up, and the City Council approved, a revised community plan which would have created a "buffer zone" of a commercial area separating residential uses from industrial uses.
 The ship-building industry, which objected to the buffer zone, organized and led a petition drive to overturn the plan via citywide vote.
 In June 2014 the voters rejected the community plan.
 A revised plan is in the draft stage as of 2015.

 Since 2015, during the same time as San Diego Comic-Con is occurring less than two miles away, there has been Chicano-Con.

-In 2017, the State of California designated Barrio Logan as a cultural district, recognizing the cultural significance of Chicano history in California.
+In 2017, the State of California designated Barrio Logan as a California Cultural District, recognizing the cultural significance of Chicano history in California.

+In March 2026, the Port of San Diego began the process of renaming Cesar Chavez Park in Barrio Logan, after an executive order was issued by the Mayor of San Diego to remove his name from city assets following a New York Times investigation into historic sexual abuse allegations.

 Chicano Park

 Barrio Logan, in Southeast San Diego, is referred to as el ombligo or navel, the center of the world.